SWAROBO/model-viewer-react/Tasks/testing_implementation_checklist.md

             -   Assert that the `AutoRotate` script component (`data-testid="auto-rotate-indicator"`) is *not* present in the DOM.
         -   [x] iii. **Visual Verification (Confirmed)**: Visually verified that the model rotates when `AutoRotate` is present and stops when it's absent by comparing screenshots taken after a delay.
     d.  **Interact with Slider Controls (e.g., Camera FOV, Exposure):**
-        -   [ ] i.
+        -   [x] i.
 Find a slider control.
-        -   [ ] ii.
+        -   [x] ii.
 Change its value.
-        -   [ ] iii.
+        -   [x] iii.
 Verify the change is reflected (e.g., a visual change in the model, or an attribute on the canvas/viewer element if PlayCanvas updates one).
 This might be hard to verify precisely without deeper PlayCanvas integration or specific DOM attributes being updated by the viewer.
     e.  **Interact with Dual Range Slider Controls (e.g., Clipping Planes):**
-        -   [ ] i.
+        -   [x] i.
 Find a dual range slider.
-        -   [ ] ii.
+        -   [x] ii.
 Change its min/max values.
-        -   [ ] iii.
-Verify the change.
+        -   [x] iii.
+Verify the change. **Implemented**: Successfully interacted with `react-range-slider-input` components using Playwright's mouse drag actions and XPath locators.
+Direct `fill()` and `getByRole` were not effective due to the component's custom DOM structure.
+Assertions verify value changes and bounds.
     f.  **Grid Visibility Toggle:**
         -   [ ] i.
 Find and click the grid toggle.
         -   [ ] ii.
 Verify grid appears/disappears.